author of Bark and Lunge

 I grew up in Los Angeles and graduated from USC’s School of Cinema-Television.
 After attempting to make a living in Hollywood for a couple of years, I enrolled in the master’s program at Northwestern’s Medill School of Journalism and discovered a passion for copyediting almost as strong as my love for telling stories.

 Since 2003, I have lived in Washington state.
-I have been a reporter for the Skagit Valley Herald and The Olympian, had a brief stint in the Office of Communications at Western Washington University, and now work as an information officer at the Northwest Indian Fisheries Commission.
+I have been a reporter for the Skagit Valley Herald and The Olympian, had a brief stint in the Office of Communications at Western Washington University, and am now the communications manager for the Northwest Indian Fisheries Commission.

 My blog posts do not represent the opinions of any of my employers past or present.